Payment Card Industry Compliance

 • Where can I find PCI DSS documentation?

 All PCI DSS documentation should be retrieved directly from the official PCI Security Standards Council website.
-The Document Library contains all relevant information and documentation to correctly assess what portion of the PCI Standard your organization is responsible for.
+The Document Library, found under the “Resources” tab, contains all relevant information and documentation to perform an assessment of what compliance requirements are necessary for your organization.

+Compliance is directly tied to the payment flows for each acquirer and must cover all locations that use that acquier.
 Typically your organization is only required to validate once annually for all business locations.
-There are some special circumstances that would require validation for all locations.
-For example, using a different credit card processor for each location.
+There are some special circumstances that would require additional validation for specific locations.
+For example, using different acquirers for that location.

 • My organization does not store credit card data so PCI compliance doesn't apply to us, right?

-Accepting credit or debit cards at your business (or e-business) automatically makes you subject to PCI requirements.
-Since your organization does not store credit card data, your compliance requirements will likely be reduced.
+Accepting credit or debit cards in connection with your business (or e-business) automatically subjects you to PCI requirements.
+Since your organization does not store credit card data, your compliance requirements will be reduced, but not entirely eliminated.

 • What are the penalties for non-compliance?